 The D610 is a recent model that features in the current product line-up of Nikon.
 In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 Review summary: Nikon D610 vs Sony A7R II

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Nikon D610 and the Sony A7R II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D610:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - Faster burst: Shoots at higher frequency (6 vs 5 flaps/sec) to capture the decisive moment.